Mark Geyer: Post-playing career

 Since his retirement, Geyer has written extensively about rugby league for various newspapers and sporting magazines.

-In May 2010, he spoke out about his mid career drug and alcohol battle that lasted from 1992–1995 and how it almost ended his career.
+In May 2010, he spoke out about his mid career drug and alcohol battle that lasted from 1992 to 1995 and how it almost ended his career.
 He said a large part of the drug usage was to simply trying to numb the pain of losing his best mate, former Penrith player Ben Alexander, who was killed in a car accident in 1992.

 Geyer was a regular panellist on rugby league talk show The Sunday Roast where he referred himself as 'the man of the people'.
-He was on Triple M in Sydney, as a breakfast presenter on The Grill Team Monday-to-Friday 6-9am with Matthew Johns and Gus Worland from August 2009 to 2017.
+He was on Triple M Sydney, as a breakfast presenter on The Grill Team Monday-to-Friday 6-9am with Matthew Johns and Gus Worland from August 2009 to 2017.
 He also appears on Triple M on Saturday mornings, presenting the 'Dead Set Legends' segment alongside Ray Warren.